The multiplicity of abelian covers of splice quotient singularities: Introduction

 Splice quotient singularities were introduced by Neumann and Wahl (\cite{nw-uac}, \cite{nw-CIuac}, \cite{nw-HSL}), which are a broad generalization of quasihomogeneous complex surface singularities with rational homology sphere links.

 Let $\X$ be a normal complex surface singularity with rational homology sphere link and $\Gamma$ the weighted dual graph of $\X$, i.e., the weighted dual graph of the exceptional set of the minimal good resolution.
 It is well-known that $\Gamma$ determines the topology of $\X$, and the converse is also true.
+Our main issue is to clarify which analytic invariants can be computed from $\Gamma$, and to give a method to compute them.
 Let $\varphi\: (X^u,o) \to \X$ denote the {\itshape universal abelian cover}.
-Under a certain condition on $\Gamma$, Neumann and Wahl gave a method to construct explicitly the so-called ``splice diagram equations'' from $\Gamma$, which defines a singularity $Z$ homeomorphic to $X^u$, having an action of the Galois group of $\varphi$ with quotient $Y$ homeomorphic to $X$; the singularity $Y$ is called a {\itshape splice quotient}.
+Under a certain condition on $\Gamma$, Neumann and Wahl gave a method to construct explicitly the so-called ``splice diagram equations'' from $\Gamma$.
+These equations define a complete intersection normal surface singularity $Z$ homeomorphic to $X^u$, having an action of the Galois group of $\varphi$ with quotient $Y$ homeomorphic to $X$; the singularity $Y$ is called a {\itshape splice quotient}.
 It is very natural to expect that some analytic invariants of splice quotients can be computed from their weighted dual graphs.
-In fact, since the end curve theorem (a characterization of splice quotients) was given by Neumann--Wahl \cite{nw-ECT}, the geometric genus, the dimension of cohomology groups of certain invertible sheaves, and the multiplicity have been computed (\cite{o.pg-splice}, \cite{no-CIC}, \cite{no-SW}, \cite{braun-2008}, \cite{nem.coh-sq}).
+In fact, since the end curve theorem (a characterization of splice quotients) was given by Neumann--Wahl \cite{nw-ECT}, we have been able to compute the geometric genus (\cite{o.pg-splice}), the dimension of cohomology groups of certain invertible sheaves (\cite{o.pg-splice}, \cite{no-CIC}, \cite{no-SW}, \cite{nem.coh-sq}), and the multiplicity (\cite{nem.coh-sq}) of splice quotients from their weighted dual graphs.
+However, we should remark that the embedding dimension, which is one of the most fundamental analytic invariants, is not topological even for quasihomogeneous singularities.